Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 \emph{WSDAN Avg}~\cite{hu2019see} is a method that reaches state-of-the-art results on several fine-grained image classification datasets including CUB200~\cite{WelinderCUB2010} FGVC-Aircraft~\cite{maji2013fine}, Stanford Cars \cite{Krause_2013_ICCV_Workshops} and Stanford Dogs \cite{khosla2011novel}.
 It uses unsupervised learning of attention maps to perform weighted pooling.

 iSQRT~\cite{Li_2018_CVPR} (\emph{CovPool}) proposes to change the usual average pooling of feature maps with a square-root normalized covariance pooling.
-Empirically this is particularly useful for fine-grained classification, where 2$^\text{nd}$-order information can be highly informative.
+Empirically this is particularly useful for fine-grained classification, where 2$^\text{nd}$-order information can be highly informative. {The dimension of the feature map is always reduced from 2048 to 256 to lower the computational cost, in all our experiments.}

 S3N~\cite{ding2019selective} proposes a way to select peaks of the feature response, so as to force the network to explore those peaks, which can be especially informative for the prediction.
-That method also achieves state-of-the-art performance on CUB200, but it does so at a high cost: $d^2$ additional parameters are required for the peak sampling layers from a feature map of size $W\times W\times D$.
+That method also achieves state-of-the-art performance on CUB200, but it does so at a high cost: $d^2$ additional parameters are required for the peak sampling layers from a feature map of size $W\times W\times D$. {S3N is the only method that does not use ResNet-101 in its original implementation.
+To stay within GPU memory limits, it must be used with ResNet-50, because of its large number of additional parameters.}

+{ LSTM~\cite{ge2019weakly} uses a weakly supervised object detector to detect different relevant parts of the image, and in a second step all these detected objects are feeded as a time-sequence of images to a LSTM to finally perform a prediction of an object class.}

+{ TransFG~\cite{he2021transfg} is transformer-based network tuned for fine-grained classification, it uses an overlapping window to create patches over the image to select and discriminative image regions.}